Alloys based on aluminum

 Casting aluminum alloys in a molten state is poured directly into their final shape by one of various methods, such as, sand casting, casting molds or injection molding.
 When casting molds used complex.
 These alloys often have a high silicon content to improve their castability.

 The strength and other mechanical properties of aluminum alloys, like deformed, and casting, They are determined mainly by their chemical composition, t. it is. content of alloying elements in aluminum, and harmful impurities.
 However, these properties can be changed to achieve optimal combination through additional processing of alloys - or thermal deformation, or he, and other.
-As a result, the alloy changes its initial mechanical properties, and receives its final state, which is delivered to the customer and.
+As a result, the alloy changes its initial mechanical properties, and receives its final temper, which is delivered to the customer and.
 Hardening heat treatment is used as a casting, and to the deformed alloy, In this case they are called alloys, hardening heat treatment.

 Two strengthening mechanism